IVF Success Rates Summary

 Society for Assisted Reproductive Technology:

 CDC Reporting: Fertility clinics are required to report their IVF success rates to the Center for Disease Control (CDC) in accordance with the Fertility Clinic Success Rates Act.
 At this time, the most recent preliminary success rates available on the CDC website are for the year 2015.
-We encourage all our patients to please visit http://www.cdc.gov/art/ for further information and to see national summary data.
+We encourage all our patients to please visit http://www.cdc.gov/art/ for further information, and to view national summary data.

-Utah Fertility Center is a center committed to offering its patients outstanding pregnancy rates and outcomes and belongs to the Society of Assisted Reproductive Technology (SART) and adheres by its strict guidelines.
+Utah Fertility Center is a center committed to offering its patients outstanding pregnancy rates and outcomes.
+Our practice belongs to the Society of Assisted Reproductive Technology (SART), and we adhere by its strict guidelines.

 Important Note: The success rates on the Centers for Disease Control (CDC) site can be difficult to interpret.
 A comparison of clinical success rates may not be meaningful because patient medical characteristics, treatment approaches, and entrance criteria for ART may vary from clinic to clinic.
 Please discuss with your physician any questions or concerns you have about the CDC’s statistics.

 We are currently collecting 2016 and 2017 success rates to be published in the Annual Society for Assisted Reproductive Technology (SART) Report for 2015.
 There is a two-year delay in the SART report due to the fact that SART must await and collect accurate delivery information on babies conceived with advanced reproductive technology.